roelandmoors/authjs-adapter-sql/README.md

 This adapter uses plain sql statements to integrate with [Authjs](https://authjs.dev/).

 Support for Mysql and Postgres.
-Also works on [PlanetScale](https://planetscale.com/) or [Vercel/postgres](https://github.com/vercel/storage/tree/main/packages/postgres) with any driver that supports plain sql statements.
+Also works on [PlanetScale](https://planetscale.com/) or [Vercel/postgres](https://github.com/vercel/storage/tree/main/packages/postgres) (WIP) with any driver that supports plain sql statements.

 ## How to use with Mysql2